backdrop-contrib/tinymce/README.md

 If none of the three default profiles meets your needs, you can create custom ones with the **builder tool**.
 Go to admin/config/content/tinymce-builder to create a custom profile via drag-and-drop with the buttons you need.
- This builder *will not edit* existing profiles, just create new ones.

 Find additional documentation in the [wiki](https://github.com/backdrop-contrib/tinymce/wiki).